sanger-pathogens/Unicycler/sample_data/README.md

 # Unicycler sample data

 I've put together a few small read sets so users can test that Unicycler works.
-All are available to download via [figshare](https://figshare.com/projects/Unicycler_sample_data/23065).

-The syntheti _Shigella_ plasmid reads are the smallest in size – download those if you're in a hurry.
-The other three are real read sets from small bacterial genomes from the [FDA-ARGOS project](https://www.ncbi.nlm.nih.gov/bioproject/231221).
+The synthetic _Shigella_ plasmid reads are the smallest in size and included in the Unicycler repo – try these if you're in a hurry.

+The other three are real read sets from small bacterial genomes from the [FDA-ARGOS project](https://www.ncbi.nlm.nih.gov/bioproject/231221) and are available to download via [figshare](https://figshare.com/projects/Unicycler_sample_data/23065).
 The _Helicobacter pylori_ and _Streptococcus pyogenes_ genomes are relatively simple and easy to assemble.
 The _Neisseria gonorrhoeae_ genome is complex and tougher.
 I subsampled each Illumina read set down to create smaller files.
 The PacBio read sets were subsampled based on quality (i.e. they are a high-quality subset of the original reads).

 I'd recommend looking at the resulting assembly graphs in [Bandage](https://github.com/rrwick/Bandage) to get an idea of how well the assemblies completed – especially useful for comparing hybrid assemblies made with low-depth vs high-depth long reads.